 Aside from having some help, Trish is a definitive ‘Final Girl’ and one of the best in the Friday the 13th franchise.
-Like the other ‘Final Girls’ on this list, Trish is resourceful and proves to be much more of a match for Jason than the laughably useless Rob.
-While she isn’t the one to kill Jason in the climax, Trish does make a strong, defiant last stand and delivers a striking blow.
-She also shows a little more courage than some of the other characters on this list, particularly when she willingly lures Jason to protect her younger brother.
+Trish proves to be much more of a match for Jason than the laughably useless Rob.
+No, she isn’t the one to kill Jason in the climax.
+Nevertheless, Trish makes a defiant last stand and delivers a striking blow.
+She also shows a little more courage than some of the other characters on this list.
+After all, Trish willingly lures Jason to protect her younger brother.

 2- Megan Garris (Jennifer Cooke, Friday the 13th Part VI: Jason Lives)

-Megan Garris from Jason Livesis perhaps the least consistent with the ‘Final Girl’ trope among of the characters on this list.
-She’s confident, defiant, sexually assertive, and while she doesn’t do drugs or drink onscreen, one gets the impression she wouldn’t be opposed.
+Megan Garris from Jason Lives may be the least consistent with the ‘Final Girl’ trope.
+She’s confident, defiant, and sexually assertive.
+While she doesn’t do drugs or drink onscreen, one gets the impression she wouldn’t be opposed.
 Not surprisingly, Megan also happens to be one of best characters in the franchise not named ‘Jason.’
-Like the other characters on this list, Megan is resourceful, but she’s also fearless.
-Although Tommy Jarvis drives the story in Jason Lives, Megan is arguably the brighter of the two and she’s the one that ultimately ‘kills’ Jason in the climax.
+Megan is resourceful, but she’s also fearless.
+Although Tommy Jarvis drives the story in Jason Lives, Megan is arguably the brighter of the two.
+She’s also the one that ultimately ‘kills’ Jason.

 1- Ginny Field (Amy Steel, Friday the 13th Part 2)

 There wasn’t really any doubt was there?
-Among the Friday the 13th fanbase, Amy Steel’s Ginny is one of the most popular characters in the franchise and generally regarded as the best ‘Final Girl’ across all 12 films.
+Amy Steel’s Ginny is one of the most popular characters in the franchise.
+Fans also generally regard Ginny as the best ‘Final Girl’ across all 12 films.
 A psychology graduate student, Ginny is independent, intelligent, and extremely likable.
-When she is finally confronted by Jason, she gives him a run for his money in the sequel’s third act.
-But Ginny ultimately proves to be the most resourceful of the ‘Final Girl’s’ on this list, using her psychology background to manipulate Jason.
+When she is finally confronted by Jason, she gives him a run for his money unlike any other character.
+Ginny also proves to be the most resourceful ‘Final Girl’, using her psychology background to manipulate Jason.
 Though she gets an assist from boyfriend Paul, Ginny is the one who does the rescuing and ‘kills’ Jason.
 If Paul had listened to her earlier, he might have lived to the end, too.
 But did Paul really die at the end?
 Who knows?